-- Section 600.050 Equity Resolution Process for Resolving Complaints of Discrimination, Harassment, and Sexual Misconduct against a Staff Member or the University of Missouri.
+- Section 600.050 Equity Resolution Process for Resolving Complaints of Discrimination and Harassment against a Staff Member or the University of Missouri.

 - Procedures for Processing Grievances

 - Should an employee or the employee’s representative feel after oral discussion with the immediate supervisor that employee’s rights under University policy have been violated, the employee may originate a grievance within ten (10) days of the date the alleged grievable act occurred, by presenting the facts in writing to the proper supervisor, department head, or designated representative of the University, with a copy to the Campus Grievance Representative.
 The decision of such official shall be made in writing to the employee within ten (10) days after receipt of response.

 If the grievance is not satisfactorily resolved, the employee or the employee’s representative, may appeal within five (5) days after receipt of response to the University Grievance Representative (Vice President, Human Resource Services or a designated representative) for the purpose of reviewing the grievance.
 The decision of the University Grievance Representative or designee shall be made in writing to the employee and/or to employee’s representative within five (5) days after the date of the review.

 - Should the employee decide that the reply of the University Grievance Representative or designee is unsatisfactory, the matter may be appealed within five (5) days of receipt of the response through the University Grievance Representative to a grievance committee which shall be established as follows: